pantaluna/esp32-mjd-starter-kit/Projects/esp32_ads1115_adc_using_lib/components/mjd_ads1115/README.md

 - Check **the data sheet ** for detailed information.
 - Check **the example projects** for practical information.
 - Check **the documented sources of this component** for detailed information.
-- The IC can only process analog input voltages in the range of GND–0.3 V ...
-VCC + 0.3 V. Note that VCC is 3.3V for an ESP32.
+- The IC can only process **analog input voltages in the range of GND–0.3 V ...
+VCC + 0.3 V**.
+Note that VCC is 3.3V for an ESP32.
+Else you might fry the device.
 - The **sampling frequency** is 250 kHz.
 - The component implements the full range of up to 4 **Single Ended Input Signals**  or up to 2 **Differential Input Signals**.
 The input multiplexer is used to declare which one, and what type of, input signal you want to process (this settings can be changed anytime).
 The **default Input Multiplexer in the component** is set to "0_GND" and this means one single-ended input signal on pin A0 which is compared to GND.
 You can change this when configuring the component.
 Check out the functions ```mjd_ads1115_init()``` and ```mjd_ads1115_set_mux()```.
+- The device can read bipolar differential signals but it **cannot process negative voltages on either input signal**.
 - The **default Programmable Gain Amplifier** in the component is set to 4.096V and this covers the max voltage of 3.3V (see earlier).
 You can change this when configuring the component.
 Check out the functions ```mjd_ads1115_init()``` and ```mjd_ads1115_set_pga()```.
 - The **default Output Data Rate** in the component is set to 8 Samples Per Second (#samples per second range 8 ..
 860).
 You can change this when configuring the component.
 Check out the functions ```mjd_ads1115_init()``` and ```mjd_ads1115_set_data_rate()```.
 The **conversion time** is related to the samples per second setting (1/X).
 The **amount of noise** is relative to the Output Data Rate setting.
 - The use of **the ALERT/READY pin** is optional.
 If it is enabled and wired up then that pin is monitored to determine that a measurement is ready to be read.
 If it is not enabled then the component uses a calculated delay (based on Data Rate Samples Per Second) before reading the measurement.